TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

         -   One example is setting the Setgid on a directory to ensure the files created within the directory have the same permission setting as the directory, allowing team members to work together on a project.
     -   Sticky bit
         -   The Sticky bit is set on a directory when we want to make sure only the directory owner and the root user can delete the directory.
 A symbolic permissions string example is `drwxrwxrwt`.

+### Encoding

+-   ASCII
+    -   ASCII is created as a mapping table to map a character like A-Z, 0-9, or common symbol to a number stored in 1 byte.
+Given a ASCII character, we use ASCII to transform/encode it into a number such that it can be stored as a byte on a computer.
+We also use ASCII to decode a byte back to its ASCII character.
+-   Unicode
+    -   Unicode is a character set extending ASCII characters and aims to include every used character on Earth inside it.
+-   UTF-8
+    -   UTF-8 is the mapping table similar to ASCII that does the encoding/decoding for Unicode characters.

 ## Networking